whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-18-Ipsy-Glam-Bag-Subscription-August-2016-Review.md

 <br>

 Sunbeam is a soft pink shade that has shimmer and will give you a pop of glow.
-Second to bronzer, highlighters are my ultimate go to for contouring.
+Second to bronzers, highlighters are my ultimate go to for contouring.
 I typically like non liquid ones though, but I'm always up for trying new things so I'll be putting this to the test to see if it stands up to my other highlighters that I love.

 <br>